jddamore/fhir-ips-server/docs/Installing_HAPI_IPS_Server.md

 ## Installing HAPI IPS Server

+### Target Directory

+The server is setup to run as a HAPI JPA H

 ### Starting the Server

 If everything's installed and compiled, you can start server using with terminal output using